perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 Either of the 3 files must be transformed into a valid hexadecimal string valid for SSDT.
 This transformation can be done by `PPT_script.command` in a very simple way.

-* In theScripts folder, simply double click on `PPT_script.command`.
+* In the Scripts folder, simply double click on `PPT_script.command`.
 * The program will prompt you to drag and drop the file into the Terminal window.
 * You can select REG or TXT file to transform it into a hexadecimal string valid for SSDT.
 * Final text will appear in the Scripts/Result folder.
 It will have two versions, one in plain text (Results.txt) and the other as DSL (Results.dsl).